Purple Heroin: A New Drug on the Scene

 Expand list

-What is Purple Heroin?
+What Is Purple Heroin?

-Purple X is simply another name for Purple Heroin.
-Purple Heroin gets its name from its purple color, although it has also been reported to have a gray color.
-The purple color often indicates that the mixture contains more than heroin, and may contain no heroin at all.
+Purple heroin gets its name from its purple color, although it has also been reported to have a gray color.
+The purple color often indicates that the mixture contains other substances aside from heroin, and may even contain no heroin at all.
+The purple rock drug is commonly packaged as purple powder or crystals.

-Signs of Overdose from Purple Heroin
+Signs of Overdose From Purple Heroin

 Sadly, overdosing on purple heroin is becoming more common.
 Some signs of overdose include: